Eden Harel: Post-MTV

 After her contract with MTV Europe ended, she went to India for a year and lived in a Buddhist monastery.
 By 2001 she returned to Israel.
 With her return to Israel, she co-hosted a live children's television show.
 In 2002 she became the host of the Israeli reality show Project Y and was the host of a radio show.
 In 2003 she was the host of a children's talent contest and a consultation program.
 In 2005 she hosted a celebrity interview show and appeared in the series In the Sign Venus, hosted the live 8 show, and began to write a column for the Israeli magazine Go.
 She also hosted a Survivor-related talk show.
 Presently she appears in a fashion campaign for the Israeli "Aristo Shmat".

+In 2024, Harel and her husband, Oded Menashe, co-hosted the International Bible Contest.

 Private life

-Her spouse is the Israeli TV host Oded Menashe.
+Harel's spouse is the Israeli TV host Oded Menashe.
 The couple married on February 22, 2007, and have six children together.
 Their first son was born on January 29, 2008.
 (Harel also has a child from a previous marriage.)
 They live in Ra'anana.
 Harel is baalat teshuva (she became religious) and observes the Sabbath.